sailskisurf23/Strava-HR-Analysis/README.md

 # Strava-HR-Analysis
-Pull strava data from web and analyze correlations of heart rate to performance on popular segments Edit Add topics
+Pull strava data from web and analyze correlations of heart rate to performance on popular segments